 The Board of Directors

 The Board is a panel of five members elected by the community to represent them in conducting the business of the township.
 They are the governing body of the BCSD.
 The election of board members is held every two (even) years through the County of.
 Fresno.
 They are elected to a four-year term.
-It is the duty of the Board to know the needs and desires of the community to best represent them in administering to the business of the community and their best interests.
-The Board is elected by registered electors residing with the boundaries of the district (Fresno County rules updated 7-25-17)
+It is the duty of the Board to know the needs and desires of the community to best represent them in administering the business of the community and their best interests.
+The Board is elected by registered electors residing within the boundaries of the district

 Officers of the Board